ZMA Sleep Experiment

 Nothing approaches the usual arbitrary cutoff, but it’s worth noting that (almost) all variables are in the predicted & desired direction.

 For my CO2 sleep analysis, I looked into more sophisticated modeling techniques and how to deal with the messiness of the Zeo data; the Zeo sleep variables are not independent of each other, have some skew, and definitely have a lot of measurement error in them, so just tossing them into a linear model isn’t optimal.
-After some experimentation, I defined transforms for each variable to make them normal (simply standardizing them/using scale()
+After some experimentation, I defined transforms for each variable to make them normal (simply standardizing them/scale()

 ## transform: